Insert Details: Pros and Cons

 - See: Like Frying Pans

-- PRO: Inexpensive method when modifying older containers with dings and dents prevent cold condensation surfaces.
+- PRO: An inexpensive method when modifying older containers with dings and dents to prevent condensation in the corrugations.

 - CON: Check with local code restrictions for exposed foam insulation fire requirements.

-If you just need to just insulate a shipping container for storage, and covering the insulation for fire safety and protection is not a concern, we recommend family of insert products.
-The Inserts are used to infill the container's corrugated voids to prevent hidden condensation.
-This method using flat stock foam panels and inserts becomes a three-step process
+If you just need to just insulate a shipping container for storage, and covering the insulation for fire safety and protection is not a concern, we recommend the InSoFast family of inserts.
+Inserts are used to infill the container’s corrugated voids to prevent hidden condensation.
+This method using flat stock foam panels and inserts becomes a three-step process:

 - Apply the Inserts to infill the wall's corrugated voids preventing hidden condensation.